prefix-dev/pixi/docs/environment.md

 rm -rf .pixi/envs/cuda

 ## Activation
-As an environment is nothing more than a set of file correctly located in a directory.
+An environment is nothing more than a set of files that are installed into a certain location, that somewhat mimics a global system install.
 You need to activate the environment to use it.
 In them most simple sense that mean adding the `bin` directory of the environment to the `PATH` variable.
 But there is more to it in a conda environment, as it also sets some environment variables.